gregorifaroux/aws-docker-voting-app/README.md

 The app will be available at http://[Application ELB URL]:5000 and the results at http://[Application ELB URL]:5001

 ### 5. Configure CNAME (Optionals)
-* Configure a CNAME to the APP ELB available in the output of CLoudFoundation
+* Configure a CNAME to the APP ELB available in the output of CloudFoundation
-* For insancte, the voting app is: http://www.gregori.site:5000/
+* For instance, the voting app is: http://www.gregori.site:5000/
 * And, the results at: http://www.gregori.site:5001/
-* www.gregori.site points to the Application ELB URL found in the Output of the cloudformation (AWS)
+* www.gregori.site points to the Application ELB URL found in the Output of the cloudformation (AWS.)
+See CloudFormation screenshot above.

 ## Architecture